Technical Theatre is a creative and innovative course that will teach you the 'behind the scenes' of the theatre.

 ** INTERNATIONAL STUDENTS – IMPORTANT INFORMATION

-All international students already in the country and invited for interview must show proof of a valid passport or visa to allow them to study in the UK.
+All international students already in the country and invited for an interview must show proof of a valid passport or visa to allow them to study in the UK.
 It will not be possible to process your application any further without it.

 Please see below for Pro forma for your review of a show.